crockeraw/codonOptimizer/README.md

 ```
 ![](README_files/example.png)

-Codon optimizing green fluorescent protein for expression in *Aureobassidium pullulans*
+### Codon optimizing green fluorescent protein for expression in *Aureobassidium pullulans*
+Codon preferences appeared quite different between these two organisms, so here we convert every codon in the GFP sequence into the *A. pullulans* preferred codon for that amino acid.
 ```
 import codonOptimizer as co